-The Principle of Incommensurability is the most important principle of the OM Particle theory.
-If you can understand this principle, then you should be able to understand the rest of what I am going to say.
+The Principle of Incommensurability is the most important principle of The-OM-Particle theory.
+If you can understand this principle, then you should be able to understand the rest of what I am trying to say.
 First of all, we need to define the two terms, “principle” and “incommensurability”.

 Principle:[prinsəpəl]: A fundamental truth or proposition that serves as the foundation for a system of belief or behaviour or for a chain of reasoning.